telyn/docker-vb6/README.md

 Eg. for the key 123-7890123, run `docker build --build-arg KEY=1237890123 .`

 Cross your fingers.
 A test is run at the end to check that the VB98 folder exists.
 If it does, it might work?

+For obvious legal reasons, I'm not providing any prebuilt images of this on docker hub nor anywhere else.